January 1 to May 1, SMFS members as of December 31 of the previous year decide the Derringer Awards.

-Anyone can join the Society by free subscription to Shortmystery at Yahoo!
-Groups.
 Members take part in any SMFS activity they wish, to the extent they wish.
-Membership only lapses if one unsubscribes or is banned from Shortmystery.
+Membership is maintained free of charge and only lapses if one unsubscribes or is banned.

 The Short Mystery Fiction Society Blog is the official public record of our activities and policy.
-It also features a monthly roundup of members' publication news, links to writers' resources and articles about short mystery, and is open to members' original guest posts.
+It also features 's publication news, links to writers' resources and market news, in addition to other content and is open to members' guest posts.

 Continue reading this page for bios of our current leadership, descriptions of how our awards are decided, and photos and video from previous award ceremonies.
 You can also search the blog using the box in the right sidebar.